pkarsy/CC1101_RF/README.md

 ```

 Some things to keep in mind in order this library to work correctly :
-* most of the time the module must be in RX.
+* Usually most of the time the module must be in RX.
+This however depends on the communication schema used.
 * When a packet is received the module goes to IDLE state and we must getPacket
-as soon as possible in order to be adle to receive more.
+as soon as possible in order to be adle to receive more packets.
 So delay() must be avoided
 in loop().
-The communication is half duplex, so a protocol should be implemented and every module should know when to transmit and when not.
+The communication is half duplex, so a protocol must be implemented and every module should know when to transmit and when not.
 The chip's CCA(Clear Channel Assessment) is enabled of course, but this alone does not guarantee reliable communication.
 * 1m distance of the antennas or more.
+If for some specific reason the modules are in proximity, the functions setPower5dbm() and setPower0dbm() can be used to reduce the transmit power (the default is 10dbm).

+### Fixing bugs, adding features
+* If you found a bug, and want to report it use the [Github Issues](https://github.com/pkarsy/CC1101_RF/issues)

+If however you prefer to code:

-* Even some seemingly innocent changes in register CC1101 settings can break the code.
-If you want to change the library, fix bugs etc, it is better to use a target with debugging
+* Even some seemingly innocent changes in register CC1101 settings can break the library.
+If you want to do changes, fix bugs etc, it is better to use a target with debugging
 support.
 A very good is a blackmagic probe(or clone) with a STM32 BluePill + vscode + platformio IDE.
+* there is a var CC1101_DEBUG which can be enabled by editing the CC1101_RF.cpp file or preferably in platformio.ini
+* even if you can find multiple things to fix-improve, please focus on one each time.
+* Follow some tutorial about contributing to a github project like [this one](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/), or any other you may prefer.

 ### API
 At the moment look at the source code.
 The extended example contains comments for the most useful functions.